Ahmed-jerbi/VIOSO-Unity-HDRP/README.md

 Now You should be able to see the shader in play mode, as usual keep an eye on VIOSOWarpBlend.log file to monitor errors.
 - More info about VIOSO/Unity Integration: https://helpdesk.vioso.com/documentation/integrate-3d-engines/unity/
+- Note: for better synchronisation of effects (shadows/lighting..etc) between displays, you can work in a single view warping mode by using a 2D .vwf export.
+-
+# Limitation
+- Please note that some of Unity's post processing effects like bloom, motion blur..etc are not properply synced in multi-display mode.